run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-env.md

 An Environment is assigned to a single project or all projects (current and future ones).
 The latter option can only be created by a Run:ai administrator.
 A compute resource, by design, is shared with all project members.

-## Setting the container image
+## Set the container image

-State the image URL path as well as a policy for pulling the image from the image repository.
+Enter the image URL path as well as a policy for pulling the image from the image repository.

 ![](img/env-image-pull.png)

-## Selecting the relevant tools
+## Select the relevant tools
 In a single environment, it is possible to add as many tools as needed (or none at all).

 Tools can be:

 * Different applications such as Code editor IDEs (e.g VS Code), Experiment tracking (e.g. Weight and Biases), visualization tools (e.g. Tensor Board), etc.
 * Open source tools (e.g Jupyter notebook) or commercial 3rd party tools (e.g. MATLAB)